EFTEC/ChaosMachineOne/README.md

 Why is it so random? it is because they are random values (sic).

-So, they are right but they don't looks real because there is not a trend or a natural flow of information, it is just static noise.
+So, they are right, but they don't look real because there is not a trend or a natural flow of information, it is just static noise.

 Then, let's generate the same value with a sine (for example, let's say that there is a cycle of sales)